 “Ultimately, improving your flexibility helps your muscles to work more effectively, leading to improved performance.”

-Complete the following stretching routine as a standalone session, or at the end of your workout.
+Complete the following stretching routine for men as a standalone session, or at the end of your workout.

 1. Leg Swings